ppratik07/moments/CONTRIBUTING.md

 First off, thanks for your interest in contributing to Moments! 🎉

-We love contributions — whether it's fixing bugs, adding features, improving documentation, or suggesting ideas.
-This guide will help you get started and ensure consistency across contributions.
+This guide will help you get started and ensure consistency across all contributions made to this repository.

 ## Table of Contents